top of page

 Smoldering residue re-ignited numerous times, requiring fire guards to oversee and report new outbreaks that continued for 3 full days.
 In this image you can see several smull smoke clouds in the forest halfway between my house (three and a half miles away) and the Mountain.

-Thank you to all of our First Responders for keeping all of us and our homes and farms safe!
+Thank you to all of our First Responders and officials for keeping all of us and our homes and farms safe!

 Comments